-Did you know that there is a Trust fund in Thornton-in-Craven which provides benefits in the form of grants and aid to groups within the village.
+Did you know that there is a Trust fund which provides benefits in the form of grants and aid to groups within the village?

-In 1944 Mrs Blanche Ann Brooks of Thornton-in-Craven gave the sum of £1000 in Defence Bonds to the village of Thornton-of-Craven upon trust that the dividends from this be used to benefit the people of Thornton in Craven.
-Mrs Brooks set up this Trust in memory of her daughter, Lesley Birley Brooks, who was killed in a cycling accident.
+In 1944 Mrs Blanche Ann Brooks of Thornton-in-Craven gave the sum of £1000 in Defence Bonds to the village of Thornton-in-Craven, Charity number: 529483, upon trust that the dividends from this be used to benefit the people of Thornton-in-Craven.
+Mrs Brooks set up this Trust in memory of her daughter, Lesley Birley Brooks.

 - Physical instruction

-- Repair and improvement of the Village Hall.
+- Maintenance and improvement of the Village Hall

 Over the years many groups within the village have benefited from donations.
 This Trust fund has also provided repairs and improvements to heating and lighting and interior decoration of the village hall.